nicolas-graves/lfs-s3/Readme.md

 * `AWS_S3_ENDPOINT` - your S3 endpoint.
 * `S3_BUCKET` - the bucket you wish to use for LFS storage.

+Although there is AWS in the environment variables, it should work with any S3 provider, given it has the same configuration.
+I use OVH for instance.

+You can simply test if your S3 provider works with a `.envrc` file given as an argument to the test file `test.sh`.
+Note that this will upload a random 1mb binary to your bucket.

 You can use what you want for this.
 I use [direnv](https://github.com/direnv/direnv).

 ### Configure a fresh repo